 - You may need a heavy-duty cleaner for dirty internal windows or outside of the windows.

 - Detail all light fixtures.
 Be sure that it is free of dead bugs that can be collected inside the light fixtures.
 Always use proper safety procedures and practices when reaching for high areas, including extended dusting and cleaning.

 - Focus your child’s care and school deep cleaning on areas that might not get attention during the covid cleaning services in Sydney NSW regimen.

 - Clean and sanitise high-touched areas like desks, light switches, and door knobs and latches.

 - Move trash cans away from the wall.
 Be sure to clean and sanitise the wall and floor around it and behind it.
 Clean the trash can itself.

 - Clean the underside of desks and chairs.
 Remember to clean any cabinet and treat any latches or pulls on cabinetry as a high-touched surface.

 You should always be mindful of your cleaning staff’s safety.
 It is essential when you are adapting new cleaning protocols and procedures.
 Locate the safety data sheet for all new cleaning products.

 Be sure that your staff are trained in their proper usage.
 Provide your team with the appropriate PPE for every task that they need to complete.
 PPE includes goggles, masks, gloves, and whatever PPE the cleaning manufacturer recommends.

 Encourage your cleaning team to stretch before their shift.
-During the Covid-19 pandemic deep cleaning, they may be required to reach further than usual.
+During the Covid-19 cleaning in Sydney, they may be required to reach further than usual.
 They have to have well-maintained equipment such as ladders or duster extensions to reach high areas.